get a quote

 House Extension Shell Cost

 Remember, these are ballpark figures.
 Your actual cost of extension might be higher or lower depending on your specific project.
-For example, if you’re planning a kitchen extension, that’s going to bump up the cost due to the extra plumbing, electrical work, and possibly splashing out on high-end finishes.
+For example, if you’re planning a kitchen extension, that’s going to bump up the total house extension cost due to the extra plumbing, electrical work, and possibly splashing out on high-end finishes.

 Rear Extension & Dormer - Flow House